Buying guide

 AI summary

-From July 1, 2024, new Reserve Bank Debt-to-Income (DTI) rules will limit bank lending relative to a borrower's gross income.
+From July 1, 2024, new Debt-to-Income (DTI) rules from the Reserve Bank will limit bank lending.

-- Owner-occupiers can borrow up to six times their income.
+- Owner-occupiers: Borrow up to six times gross income.

-- Investors can borrow up to seven times their income.
+- Investors: Borrow up to seven times gross income.

 NZ Debt to income ratios explained